igorkry/tnt4j-streams/README.md

 ## TNT4J-Streams can be run:
 * As standalone application
+    * write streams configuration file.
+See 'Streams configuration' chapter for more details
+    * configure Your loggers
+    * use `bin\tnt4j-streams.bat` or `bin\tnt4j-streams.sh` to run standalone application
 * As API integrated into Your product
+    * Write streams configuration file.
+See 'Streams configuration' chapter for more details
+    * use `StreamsAgent.runFromAPI(configFileName)` in your code

 ## Examples:
 #### Apache Access log single file